pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 This was an extremely difficult issue for us to resolve and it took time.
-It's often not enough to just communicate it - it has to be learned gradually over time and through incremental process changes and many discussions and conversations about how and why the defintion of going to production is changing.
+It's often not enough to just communicate it - it has to be learned gradually over time and through incremental process changes and many discussions and conversations about how and why the definition of going to production is changing.

 This is also complicated by the fact that tickets often also have a "definition